 - Drive the Evil Spirits away at the Perchtenlauf

-- Drink Christmas Punch at the Palais Coburg Christmas Garden
+- Drink Christmas Punch at the Palais Coburg Winter Garden

 - Step Back in Time at the Medieval Christmas Market

-- Go on a Christmas-Themed Day Trip from Vienna (Coming Soon)
+- Go on a Christmas-Themed Day Trip to Schloss Rosenburg

 Vienna Christmas Markets

 Vienna’s Christmas Markets are incredibly special because of their scenic locations.
 Some Viennese advent markets are located in front of palaces and churches, while others are located in historic squares and streets.
+In Austria, Christmas markets are called Christkindlmarktë and Weihnachtsmarktë.
 Here are the most iconic Christmas markets in Vienna:

 - Karlsplatz Christmas Market